 • Create a project plan

-• Establish a governance process
+• Establish a project governance

-• Develop your project team
+• Build your project team

 • Communicate with your workforce and patients

-• Perform business process re-engineering to redesign workflows
+• Perform business process reengineering to redesign workflows

 • Provide education and training to staff members